jetskiiiiiii/jetrna-v4/README.md

         interactions in specific structural contexts
     - perhaps the issue is in Depicting RNA

+- AlphaFold 3
+     - input embedder (3 blocks)
+        - Atom Attention Encoder
+        - Atom Transformer
+        - Diffusion Transformer

 - model ideas:
     - use sequence/pairing data to predict pairing matrix (use > 0.9 accuracy to add to embedding), transfer learn with sequence/position data to get final 3d shape
     - MSA is not that Important (according to AlphaFold 3)
     - architecture:
+        - before feeding data to gnn, rich embeddings must be created (different than features created for single/pair reps) must create embeddings from local attention so that final output can be 2d
         Main:
             - from sequence, create single embedding
             - apply linear
             - unsqueeze and add single embeddings to create intitial pair embedding
             - add features to initial pair embedding
             - apply linear to pair embedding template and add to pair embedding

+- current model progress:
+    - normalizing target values by simply dividing by max val

 # Task logger: